Skip to content

 [project.scripts]

-my_package_cli = 'my_package.console:run'
+my_package_cli = "my_package.console:run"

 [project.optional-dependencies]